Cleaning Guides

 • Place a towel on the ground below the wall you will be cleaning.
 The purpose is to catch any potential drips.

-Follow these preventative measures, regardless of if you’re using eco-friendly or chemical means, as mould spores get everywhere.
+Follow these measures, regardless of whether you’re using eco-friendly or chemical mould removers, as mould spores get everywhere.
 Now, here’s how to treat mould on walls or wallpapers by using…

 White, distilled vinegar is eco-friendly and doesn’t emit dangerous fumes.
-However, you might need to use it more regularly on your wall, depending on how bad your mould problem is.
+However, you might need to use it more than once on your wall, depending on how bad your mould problem is.
 To clean a mouldy wall using vinegar, you need to:

 1. Pour white vinegar into a spray bottle.
 Don’t dilute it with water.